 This is down to the fact that copyright is a ‘non registrable’ intellectual property right.
 What this means is that it comes into existence automatically rather than upon registration.

-Intellectual property rights such as patents and trademarks do not come into existence until the are registered (in the UK with the Intellectual Property Office).
+Some other intellectual property rights, such as patents, do not come into existence until they are registered (in the UK with the Intellectual Property Office).
 This is not the same for copyright.
-Copyright comes into existence in accordance with the provisions of the Copyright, Designs and Patents Act 1988 (the “Act”).
+Copyright comes into existence automatically in accordance with the provisions of the Copyright, Designs and Patents Act 1988 (the “Act”).

 The Act states that copyright will arise and come into existence automatically.
 There is a catch, though.
 The material must meet one key requirement!
-The song or music in question must be considered to be ‘original’.
+The song or music in question must be ‘original’.

 So what does ‘original’ mean in the context of copyright protection for your songs or the music that you have created?

-Original in this context means that the work in question is not copied from someone else.
+Original in this context means that you have not copied the work in question from someone else.
 The song or the music has to be new.

-With registrable rights such as patents or trademarks the Patent or Trademark registers clearly set out who owns those rights.
+With registrable rights (such as patents or trademarks), the Patent or Trademark registers clearly set out who owns those rights.
 Here in the UK, the Intellectual Property Office maintains those registers.

 With copyright the position can be a little bit tricky.
 Essentially, you have to be able to evidence the ownership of the copyright.